SyedM-dev/crib/README.md

             2. One for stuff that only affects highlighting and styles . like symbol highlighting etc.
             3. One for Warnings/errors and inlay hints etc. (stuff that adds virtual text to the editor)
             4. One for fromatting and stuff like that. (stuff that edits the buffer text)
-- [ ] Make tree sitter spans truly incremental - or atleast make them pos based and not byte so minor changes only shifts inline
-    - And make inner trees incremental too
-- [ ] Use LSP to add inlay hints in order to test virtual text. then make an iterator over screen that mimics the renderer for scrolling functions.
 - [ ] Add codeium/copilot support for auto-completion (uses the VAI virtual text) as a test phase.
 - [ ] Add a whitespace highlighter (nerd font). for spaces and tabs at start/end of line. not as virtual but instead at render time.
 - [ ] Once renderer is proven to work well (i.e. redo this commit) merge `experimental` branch into `main`. commit `43f443e` on `experimental`.